|

 black.
 There are three variations that I know of:

-Part IV is on the new 1986 Tampos.
+Part IV is about the new 1986 Tampos.

 I'm always looking for more information on the